 Scranton offers a range of Honors and Special Programs that can enhance and complement your academic experience.

-Technology Support Center is available to help students, faculty and staff efficiently use the University’s computing systems, software, networks and facilities.
+Technology Support Center is available to help students, faculty and staff efficiently use the University’s computing systems, software, networks

-The Center for Teaching and Learning Excellence is dedicated to developing an environment that encourages and supports student learning, faculty enrichment, instructional design, and the pedagogical application of technology.
+The Center for Teaching and Learning Excellence is dedicated to developing an environment that encourages and supports student learning, faculty enrichment, instructional design and the pedagogical application of technology.